View MapView Map

 Reflections on the water of Killarney Lakes, Co.
 Kerry

-Plan an unforgettable road trip on the Ring of Kerry route with our complete guide so that you don't miss any of the incredible highlights.
+Plan a road trip on the Ring of Kerry route with our complete guide so that you don't miss any of the incredible highlights.
+Or see the Ring of Kerry car-free on a bus tour.

-Pose for a snap at one of the many viewpoints along the Ring of Kerry.
+Admire the views along the Ring of Kerry.

 4Sail to Skellig Michael

-A UNESCO World Heritage Site, Skellig Michael is a tiny 6th century monastic settlement perched on a jagged rock, 11km off the coast of Kerry in the roaring Atlantic.
+A UNESCO World Heritage Site, Sceilg Mhichíl (Skellig Michael) is a tiny 6th century monastic settlement perched on a jagged rock, 11km off the coast of Kerry in the roaring Atlantic.
 If that’s not enough to entice you, it also stars as a Jedi refuge in Star Wars: The Force Awakens.
 Catch a boat trip to the island from PortmageeCaherdaniel or Ballinskelligs Pier and enjoy the epic views.

 Boats run on a seasonal schedule but if your timing and the weather is right – this is one not to be missed.